koen-aerts/potdroneflightparser/README.md

-# Flight Data Viewer
+# Flight Log Viewer
-Flight Data Viewer that can read from Potensic flight-log files.
+Flight Log Viewer that can read from Potensic flight-log files.

 Models confirmed working are the Atom and Atom SE (both first and second generations).